shayangd/engr-excellence/README.md

 Prompt 1:
 ```
-create basic fast api project following all best practice.
+create folder named backend inside which create basic fast api project following all best practice.
 The project contains 4 crud apis of user.
 User model contain name id and email only.
-Use Mongo Db as database.
-Use virtual enviroment venv.
+Use Mongo Db as database. use docker to do complete setup. i will only need to run 1 command docker compose up to run the project.
 ```